 My retirement date is once there is herd immunity in America (70%+ vaccinated plus infected) or once income taxes goes up, whichever comes first.
 Currently, President Biden is targeting raising the capital gains tax rate, the top marginal income tax rate, and eliminating the stepped-up basis to fund his American Families Plan.

 I’m assuming one or both of these things will happen within 12 months.
 With California set to fully open up on June 15, 2021, I’m excited to get most of my freedom back.
+Thank goodness we made it!

 In retirement, I still plan to write, but not as often.
 Perhaps I will go from three posts a week to two posts or one post a week.
 Instead of publishing a newsletter every week, maybe I’ll go to a bi-weekly cadence.
 Back in 2018, I was publishing more like once a month.